 His other research area involves using these techniques to understand immigrant families and second-generation child development.
 Family units provide essential social tools which assist children with interpersonal development, including: critical thinking and social skills- which feed into socializing, friendship, employment, and romance.
-From his experience and the experiences of many other immigrant children and families, it is clear that the child-parent interaction within immigrant families offers a unique set of social skills which may hinder or advance how they navigate their social networks.
-He has have chosen to use his research experience to define the skill sets which arise from this dynamic.
-I am ultimately interested in answering the question of how the pervasive element of culture, and acculturation process of immigrants, impacts parent-child dynamics - and the subsequent social tools arising out of this interaction.
+From his experience and the experiences of many other immigrant children and families, it is possible that the child-parent interaction within immigrant families offers a unique set of social skills which may hinder or facilitate how they navigate their social networks.
+He has chosen to use his research experience to define the skill sets which arise from this dynamic.
+He is ultimately interested in answering the question of how the pervasive element of culture, and acculturation process of immigrants, impacts parent-child dynamics - and the subsequent social tools arising out of this interaction.

 Cheah, C. S. L., Tahseen, M., Balkaya, M., Nooraddini, I. & Castro., K. M. Exploring the conceptualization of risky behaviors among Muslim-American adolescents through focus groups (Manuscript in preparation).